-Bradford’s historic venue, St George’s Hall, closed its doors at the end of March to undergo a £4 million transformation, after securing funding from both Heritage Lottery Fund and Bradford Council.
+Bradford’s historic venue, St George’s Hall, closed its doors last year to undergo an extensive transformation, after securing funding from both Heritage Lottery Fund and Bradford Council.

 Proposed works relating to the Heritage Lottery Fund project include: